cs386-03/SideQuests/Documentation/Implementation_1.md

 As our project continues, there will likely be more research, such as on a more proper calendar implementation with timestamps, login software, and connecting with other friends with accounts and being able to share information stored within profiles.

 ## 6. Deployment
+[http://sidequests.pro/](http://sidequests.pro/) This is the URL and website to which our product is being deployed to.
+We are also using host winds to host the webserver to run this website.
+To visit just head to this link currently if you press login it will take you past the login page to our homepage.
+From Here you can look at your to-do list and calendar and also redirect to your profile or friends list.

 ## 7. Licensing